 Mental health first aid is the help provided to a person who is developing a mental health problem, or who is in a mental health crisis, until appropriate professional treatment is received or the crisis resolves.
 Mental health first aid strategies are taught in evidence-based training programs authored by Mental Health First Aid (MHFA) Australia and conducted by accredited MHFA Instructors across Australia.

-The 3.5-hour teen MHFA Course teaches high school students in years 10-12, how to provide mental health first aid to their friends.
+The 3.5-hour Teen MHFA Course teaches high school students in years 10-12, and years 7-9, how to provide mental health first aid to their friends.
 The course was developed in response to research indicating that young people have a preference for sharing problems with peers.
 The course curriculum is based on a study undertaken to determine the best actions a young person can undertake to support a peer with a mental health problem.